How the New FDA Rule Could Worsen the Diagnostic Data Gap?

 Table of Contents

-Share this article:
+Share this Article

-The rate at which lab diagnostics are advancing is quite impressive, and so is the amount of data the results produce.
+The rate at which lab diagnostics are advancing is quite impressive.
+And so is the amount of data the results produce.
 While clinical labs work on a multitude of tests and results every day, the big challenge of organizing, integrating, and making everything look sensible can be overwhelming.

 Stacks of lab reports piling up, disparate systems struggling to communicate with each other, and important insights getting lost in the shuffle.
-It’s a common scenario that many labs face, and it’s a problem that can have serious implications for patient care and regulatory compliance.
+It’s a common scenario that many labs face.
+And it’s a problem that can have serious implications for patient care and regulatory compliance.

 In this article, we will examine the possibility that FDA regulation of laboratory-developed tests (LDTs) although meant to boost quality control, but the side effects may instead worsen the already existing Diagnostic Data Gap.
 Let’s dive in!